 - Specific vacancies.
-Schools recruit directly through their own advertisements and selection procedures.
+Individual schools and multi-academy trusts recruit directly through their own advertisements and selection procedures.
 Advertisements for teaching posts start in January, and the peak time is between February and June.
 This is how most schools recruit for teaching posts.

 - Teacher registration schemes and databases.
 You register an interest to work for a school within a particular LA area and complete a single application form.
 Your application is then sent to schools with opportunities that meet your criteria.
 Registrations may open in the autumn; check with your LA for dates.

 - Pool applications.
-These are similar to registration schemes, but in addition to the central application form, you may also complete the selection process centrally.
+These are similar to registration schemes but, in addition to the central application form, you may also complete the selection process centrally.
 Schools can then select applicants to interview from the available, approved list.
-Most pool applications are for primary opportunities.
-Dates for applications vary so check with the relevant LA for dates.
+Most pool applications are for primary school opportunities.
+Dates for applications vary so check with the relevant LA.

 - Speculative applications.
 These are also made directly to the school.
 You will probably be more successful if you already have contacts at the school.

 - Agencies.
-Increasing numbers of teaching applications are handled by agencies, including those for permanent NQT posts.
+Increasing numbers of teaching applications are handled by agencies, including those for permanent newly qualified teacher (NQT) posts.
 Registration with an agency will usually involve submitting an application form or CV followed by a meeting with a recruitment agent.

 Finding out about teaching vacancies from local authorities (LAs)

-- Teacher recruitment via LAs varies throughout the UK.
-Contact LAs directly to check what the current recruitment situation is.
-It is advisable to register your interest with an LA, to make sure you receive up-to-date information on current opportunities.
+- Contacting LAs directly to check what the current recruitment situation is.
+Teacher recruitment via LAs varies throughout the UK.
+It is advisable to register your interest with an LA in order to make sure you receive up-to-date information on current opportunities.

-- Most LAs advertise their vacancies online and many have teacher recruitment pages for newly qualified teacher (NQT) posts.
+- Looking at the LA’s website.
+Most LAs advertise their vacancies online and many have teacher recruitment pages for NQT posts.

-- Some LAs issue regular vacancy lists and some have recruitment literature.
+- Discovering other sources of information.
+Some LAs issue regular vacancy lists and some have recruitment literature.

 - Times Educational Supplement Jobs and Guardian Jobs operate job alert services via email and enable you to upload a CV or create a profile.